 Transcreation: Unlike translation, where the source words are translated into different languages, transcreation focuses more on the underlying idea of your message.
 You end up with a piece of content that is, effectively, written in the desired language based on a creative brief, similar to how you create a piece of content in your native language.

-Machine translation with post-editing: Post-editing is a mix of human and AI translation.
+Machine translation with post-editing: Post-editing is a mix of human and AI translation tools.
 A text is first run through a machine for the initial translation, and then it’s edited by a human to make sure that everything is accurate within the context of your experience.
 This process allows you to create high-quality translations quickly and at a lower total cost.

 Is the process flawless?